BladeRunnerJS/brjs/brjs-sdk/build-resources/includes/sdk/jsdoc-toolkit-resources/README.md

 # JsDoc API Documentation

-Click the tree on the left to start navigating through all the JsDoc documentation.
+Click the tree on the right to start navigating through all the JsDoc documentation.
 More information on BRJS classes can be found on the [BladeRunnerJS docs site](http://bladerunnerjs.org/docs/).

 BladeRunnerJS makes use of several micro libraries which have their own project documentation.
 Links for the various documentation can be found below.